Peer review has allowed us to see the wood from the trees – to define the areas that need more attention.Bishop Peter Burrows, Bishop of Doncaster

-- The use of a pool of peer reviewers, mostly nominated by dioceses, with the skills and experience necessary to work in three-person teams to conduct effective reviews.
-Peer reviewers are provided with training in the role, and are asked to be supportive but objective, constructive but demanding.
+- Three-person panels of peer reviewers, selected from a pool mostly nominated by dioceses, with the skills and experience necessary to conduct effective reviews.
+Peer reviewers are provided with training in the role and are asked to be affirming and objective, constructive and challenging.

 - The peer review meeting involving up to eight senior people from the diocese including the diocesan bishop and diocesan secretary.
-This will take most of a day and will explore key areas - both areas of strength which other dioceses can learn from, and areas of greater concern.
+This takes most of a day and explores key areas: both areas of strength, perhaps where there are lessons other dioceses can learn, and areas of concern.

 - A short report is prepared by the peer reviewers and passed to the diocese soon after the review meeting.
 Dioceses may choose to publish their reports to the wider Church.

 Peer review is not an inspection, or an audit; rather it offers an opportunity for a diocese to reflect, sharpen its focus, and add momentum to its key priorities.

 Was it worth it?
 Absolutely - it’s given us a clear steer on practical outcomes for the next twelve months that have a sound theological rationale and which excite us about God’s mission in the diocese.Bishop Peter Burrows, Bishop of Doncaster